 In 2002, Dave and Phil Alvin reunited the 1980 edition of the Blasters for a handful of shows, which stretched into several months of touring due to demand from their fans; the reunion produced two live albums, Trouble Bound and The Blasters Live: Going Home.
 In 2004, Phil Alvin finally released a new Blasters album, 4-11-44, which featured Phil on lead vocals, Keith Wyatt on guitar, John Bazz on bass, and Jerry Angel on drums.
-While the Blasters was still Phil's band, he and his brother Dave briefly reunited in the studio to sing a duet on "What's Up with Your Brother?," a track on Dave's 2011 album Eleven Eleven.
+While the Blasters were still Phil's band, he and his brother Dave briefly reunited in the studio to sing a duet on "What's Up with Your Brother?," a track on Dave's 2011 album Eleven Eleven.
 Bill Bateman replaced Jerry Angel on drums for the next Blasters release, 2012's Fun on a Saturday Night, but a European tour in support of the release was scuttled when Phil, who had been fighting a viral infection with antibiotics months earlier, was hospitalized in Spain when he suffered severe breathing difficulties.
-He fully recovered following an emergency tracheotomy, and in 2013, Phil and Dave began work on their first album together since Dave left the Blasters.
+He fully recovered following an emergency tracheotomy, and in 2013 Phil and Dave began work on their first album together since Dave left the Blasters.
 A spirited tribute to one of their greatest influences, Common Ground: Dave & Phil Alvin Play & Sing the Songs of Big Bill Broonzy was released in the summer of 2014.
 The Alvin brothers supported Common Ground with a concert tour, and in 2015 Dave and Phil returned with a lively set of electric blues, Lost Time. ~ Jason Ankeny, Rovi